 Cap and Gown Weekend is a very important and festive time for the Trinity community, and is a tradition that dates back to 1903 with Trinity’s first senior class – the red class of 1904.
 Cap and Gown Weekend formally marks the beginning of the new academic year, and celebrates the academic achievements of the senior class.
-The tradition also marks the first time that seniors may wear their academic caps and gowns.
-The fall weekend includes Cap and Gown Convocation on Saturday, and Cap and Gown Mass on Sunday, followed by a brunch and courtyard sing.
+The tradition also marks the first time that seniors may wear their academic caps and gowns, and when the first year class receives their class banner.
+The fall weekend includes Cap and Gown Convocation on Saturday, and Cap and Gown Mass on Sunday, followed by a brunch.

-Members of the junior class receive their class rings in a special ceremony where the rings are blessed; the ceremony is held in the fall in Notre Dame Chapel.
+Members of the junior class receive their class rings in a special ceremony where the rings are blessed; the ceremony is held in the fall in Social Hall.
 Students may order their Class rings for this occasion or they may use other rings they already own.

 As sophomores begin to declare their majors and move into a new phase of their academic career, Trinity celebrates by issuing each Sophomore a gold “TC” pin.
 The Sophomore Pin ceremony is held in January.